-This edition features stories on: Harnessing Innovation; The Why Behind the Dine; a Convention Chairman Message; an Alabama Legislative Update; a message from the Chairman and the President; and several articles from writers across the nation.
+This edition features stories on: Alabama’s Food Industry Finest; the Alabama Grocers Education Foundation Golf Outing; 2018 Election Report; a message from the Chairman and the President; and several articles from writers across the nation.

-Click the image below to read the magazine!
+Click on the image below to read the magazine.

 Alabama Grocers Association Holds Annual Convention